 Imagine the awkward silence that always ensues in family gatherings after I joke about how I would rather raise a herd of Welsh Corgis than have toddlers or babies.

-Everyone jokes about becoming a “crazy cat lady/man” as opposed to having children, but in reality, raising pets can be just as time-consuming.
+Everyone jokes about becoming a “crazy cat lady/man” as opposed to having children, but in reality, raising pets can be just as time-consuming plus expensive, did you know that now a days having a trused pet insurance from Pet Plan is a must?
 Throughout high school, I’ve always considered the responsibility of taking care of my two dogs as part of a zero-credit extracurricular activity that I have to be held accountable for no matter what.
 Now that I’m in my senior year, it’s clear to me that the most difficult part of caring for pets as a high school student is being able to make time for them despite having to deal with academics, extracurricular activities, and any sort of social life that might be present.

 If you have pets of your own or are interested in taking on life as a pet owner, try to keep the following tips in mind.